yig/graphics101-raycasting-autograder/README.md

 # Raycasting Autograder

-This autograder is designed for  for [graphics101-raycasting](http://github.com/yig/graphics101-raycasting).
+This autograder is designed for [graphics101-raycasting](http://github.com/yig/graphics101-raycasting).
 Download this repository and run it via:

     python3 autograde.py path/to/build/raycasting